wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 Now you could add functionality to the `bookstore_render_booklist` function which fetches the book list via PHP and make the button trigger a page refresh.

-However, for a smoother user experience, you'd like to use JavaScript and the REST API to fetch the book list asynchronously and populate the book list, without having to wait for a full page refresh.
+However, for a smoother user experience, you'd like to use JavaScript and the REST API to fetch the book data asynchronously and populate the book list, without having to wait for a full page refresh.

 ## Enqueuing the admin JavaScript